lhr-solar/StarterProjects/Firmware-Debug/README.md

 ### Nucleo User Manual

 1. Scroll down to the "Hardware Layout and Configuration" section and find a section called "UART communication"/"USART communication".
 This should have a paragraph related to which pins the UART/USART interface is on (for the NUCLEO-F446RE, it's on PA2/PA3) and the UART/USART peripheral number (for the NUCLEO-F446RE, it's USART2).

+2. Next, scroll to the section "LEDs".
+It will have a little section called "User LEDs" which will tell you which pin the LED on the board is connected to (it might also tell you to refer to a table to figure it out).
+Remember this pin number, it's the one we're going to use to blink an LED.

-2. Next, scroll to the "Extension connectors" section and find your specific Nucleo's diagram.
+3. Next, scroll to the "Extension connectors" section and find your specific Nucleo's diagram.
 These diagrams indicate which pins on the microcontroller are connected to which pins on the "Morpho connector" (a **pinout**).

 Your microcontroller has a specific part number as well.
 You should be able to figure this out with some investigation. (hint: check the user manual and note the suffix after "NUCLEO-").
 The part number should start with "STM32".

-Next, we're going to create our test file.
+Next, we're going to open our test file.

-### Test File Creation
+### Test File

 Notice that there is a Src directory in the Firmware-Debug folder in this starter project.
 This is going to store your "source code", or the files that contain actual lines of code your microcontroller will run.